alvinnws/advent-of-code/README.md

 Spending an hour+ debugging only to spot that a single '==' should actually be '=' is fun.
 I took my time with this one, not coding anything for the first half an hour or so to work out the ideas in my head.
 Went relatively smoothly
 ### 22-2
 I think this was frustrating because I knew the right concepts but failed to implement efficiently.
 I took a wrong approach that required dynamic programming, which I did not implement, then waited for the (slower) output to tell me I was wrong.
 My final approach should have been the one I took from the start, it is simpler and more direct.
 I needlessly overcomplicated earlier.
+### 23-1
+Quite happy with this, small simple maze solving algorithm.
+Luckily the input isn't too large, although I might be stubborn and wait for it to be solved.